 Average use per household is about 11 megawatt-hours per year.
 For all customers, Tacoma Power produces approximately 4.7 million megawatt-hours per year.
-Nearly 90 percent of our power supply is made up of hydroelectric power.
+Our power supply is made up of approximately 90 percent hydroelectric power.
 Forty percent of our power supply is provided by our own hydroelectric power facilities.
 The remaining power supply is purchased through long-term contracts with other power supply companies, such as the Bonneville Power Administration.